sdziallas/comp55/docs/labs/9-Github.md

 so that they *no longer have a > sign on their project*, you can move on to step 4.

-## Step 4: Martyr commits and Hackslash pulls afterward
+## Step 4: Martyr & Hackslash - Martyr commits and Hackslash pulls afterward

 Let's have the Martyr make a commit -
 **if you don't remember your roles please review them now.**